jantman/blog/content/2010/04/what-is-system-administration.md

 Slug: what-is-system-administration

 I was recently reading an interesting article, "from tasks to
-assurances: redefining system administration", by [Alva L. Couch][], in the April 2010 issue of [;LOGIN:][].
+assurances: redefining system administration", by [Alva L.
+Couch](http://www.cs.tufts.edu/~couch/), in the April 2010 issue of [;LOGIN:](http://www.usenix.org/publications/login/).
 He makes a lot of good points, mainly that system administration has been defined by tasks, but should really be defined by assurances (a much more abstract concept).
 This does make a lot more sense, and perhaps will aid me in finally coming up with a succinct (but complete) answer for when people ask me what I do.

 It bears mention that my role as an SA probably isn't the same as many others.
 Working at a University has its perks - and one is definitely